Published: July 28, 2025 | Updated: April 3, 2026

 The law specifically targets gas stations and convenience stores where untested kratom products have been widely sold.

-California kratom age restrictions: new 21+ requirement
+California proposes new kratom law: 21+ requirement

 California is moving toward requiring people to be 21 to buy kratom.
 The bill is working its way through the legislature and would create statewide rules, even though some cities like San Diego already ban kratom entirely.